 Connecticut has significant concentrations of Fannie and Freddie loans throughout the state, including high-balance loans in Fairfield County — particularly in Stamford, Greenwich, Norwalk, Bridgeport, and Westport — where property values have supported larger conventional loan amounts.
 Hartford and New Haven metro homeowners with conventional loans are also commonly evaluated under Flex Mod.
 Servicer handling of Flex Mod applications varies substantially, and the documentation requirements are specific — an incomplete or incorrectly assembled application frequently results in denials that would not have occurred with correct submission.

 FHA loans are concentrated in Connecticut's urban markets.
 Bridgeport, New Haven, Waterbury, Hartford, and New Britain all have significant FHA loan populations — homeowners in these cities who are behind on FHA-insured mortgages have access to the partial claim mechanism if they qualify.
-Servicers are required by HUD to evaluate FHA loans for all waterfall options before completing foreclosure, but the quality of that evaluation depends heavily on whether the homeowner's application is complete and correctly documented.
+Servicers are required by federal regulators to evaluate FHA loans for all waterfall options before completing foreclosure, but the quality of that evaluation depends heavily on whether the homeowner's application is complete and correctly documented.

 VA-guaranteed loans carry the strongest servicer obligations in the mortgage industry.
 The VA's loss mitigation options include repayment plans, loan modifications, and the VA Compromise Sale — and servicers must exhaust all VA-directed retention options before completing foreclosure on a VA loan.
 The VA also has Regional Loan Center advisors who can intervene directly with servicers on behalf of veterans in default.